yzhao062/combo/README.rst

 ^^^^^^^^^

 .. [#Aggarwal2015Theoretical] Aggarwal, C.C. and Sathe, S., 2015.
 Theoretical foundations and algorithms for outlier ensembles. *ACM SIGKDD Explorations Newsletter*, 17(1), pp.24-47.

+.. [#Gorman2016Kaggle] Gorman, B. (2016).
+A Kaggler's Guide to Model Stacking in Practice. [online] The Official Blog of Kaggle.com.
+Available at: http://blog.kaggle.com/2016/12/27/a-kagglers-guide-to-model-stacking-in-practice/ [Accessed 26 Jul.
+2019].

 .. [#Ko2008From] Ko, A.H., Sabourin, R. and Britto Jr, A.S., 2008.
 From dynamic classifier selection to dynamic ensemble selection. *Pattern recognition*, 41(5), pp.1718-1731.